There’s a reason that the talent acquisition journey is illustrated as a recruitment funnel. The…

 Lastly, finding a video-interviewing platform that is easy for users and saves time for HR will be important in the current moment.
 Anyone with a laptop has a camera, but how the process goes for your hiring really depends on your software.
-There are a number of platforms that have a versatile array of features—VidCruiter, for example, features automated scheduling and digital interview guides and AI candidate assessment based on user answers.
+There are a number of platforms that have a versatile array of features—VidCruiter, for example, features automated scheduling and digital interview guides along with an AI software candidate assessment tool.
 There are live-streaming features and on-demand video interviews, and there are solutions that integrate into your current applicant tracking system (ATS).
 If you are currently engaging basic video-conferencing software to conduct interviews, you may be missing out on a lot of helpful features that can enhance and streamline your hiring at the later stages of the hiring process.

 Keeping your system smart and streamlined—both for your HR staff and for your users—is key to making your tech stack successful in building and maintaining your ideal team.